Main Khayal Hoon Kisi Aur Ka

-Main Khayal Hoon Kisi Aur Ka (lit: I am the thought of someone else), is a Pakistani romantic drama serial, directed by Emraan Kaleem Mallick and written by Shabana Ghulam Nabi which started airing on Hum TV on 23 June 2018 replacing Khamoshi.
+Main Khayal Hoon Kisi Aur Ka (lit: I am someone else's thought) is a Pakistani romantic drama serial, directed by Emraan Kaleem Mallick and written by Shabana Ghulam Nabi which started airing on Hum TV on 23 June 2018, replacing Khamoshi.

 It stars Hareem Farooq and Ali Rehman Khan on their third on-screen appearance together after Diyar-e-Dil and Parchi and is produced by IRK Films.

 Plot

 The story revolves around the sacrifice of love and a broken relationship.